ng-learn-org/ng-learn-org.github.io/_posts/2013-11-26-AngularJS_Workshop_From_Zero_To_Ninja_Turtle_Jr.markdown

     angular.module("myStoreApp", [])
     {% endhighlight %}

-  **Notes:** Here we define a module named 'myStoreApp'.
+  **Notes:** Here we define a module named \'myStoreApp\'.
 The second parameter it is an array of dependencies required for this module.

 - Add app.js to our index.html so the browser will load it